 |Sulfonamides||trimethoprim -sulfamethoxazole||minimal risk for adverse reactions — people may consume alcohol in moderation and with caution||• facial flushing |

 |people should limit alcohol consumption||according to the |

 • disturbances in attention

 • memory loss

 |• people should avoid alcohol completely during treatment|

 • people should continue to avoid alcohol for 48 hours after the last dose of metronidazole or 72 hours after the last dose of tinidazole

 - two drinks per day for men

-Alcohol interferes with some antibiotics in different ways.
-The effectiveness or side effects may be altered when people drink while taking certain antibiotics.
+Alcohol interferes with some antibiotics in different ways, which may alter the effectiveness or side effects.